- King Philippos V of Macedonia and an anti-Macedonian alliance led by Pergamum and Rhodos fight each other to a draw at the naval Battle of Chios;

 - Pergamum and Rhodos send envoys to Rome to ask for help against Philippos;

 - The Romans resume their attempt to conquer Gallia Cisalpina;

 - Land in Apulia and Samnium is granted to veterans from Scipio Africanus’ army.

 During the years discussed here – 201-188 BCE – the Roman Republic became more deeply involved in Greek affairs.
 The Romans defeated two kings that ruled over so-called Successor Kingdoms, Hellenistic states established after the death of Alexander the Great (356-323 BCE).
-King Philippos V of Macedonia (see the image above) and King Antiochos III the Great, ruler of the Seleucid Empire, both had to bow before the might of the Roman armies.
+King Philippos V of Macedonia (see the image above) and King Antiochos III the Great, ruler of the Seleucid Empire (see the fifth photo in this post), both had to bow before the might of the Roman armies.
 Before discussing the details of the year 201 BCE, I feel it is useful to first provide some background information about the relations between the Romans and Greeks during the previous centuries.

 The Romans had been in contact with the Greek world for centuries.
 They had established relationships with the Greek colonies in Southern Italy since about 600 BCE and by the early third century BCE, they had come to dominate this part of the peninsula, which was known to them as Magna Graecia.
 Roman rule did not go unchallenged.
 A conflict with the Greek colony of Tarentum, founded by colonists from Sparta in 706 BCE, led to an intervention by King Pyrrhos of Epirus, one of the greatest generals in Antiquity.
 The fact that the Romans managed to fight him off, despite suffering horrible losses, cemented their reputation in the Classical World.